chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 From there, I moved to Blitz Interactive Entertainment, I took on more responsibility.
 A key project was building a instant messaging system.
 This was where I gained backend experience with Spring Boot.

-In my most recent role at Toyou Feiji, a tech company specializing in storage solutions, I served as a Senior Frontend Developer and took on a leadership role.
-I led the technical architecture redesign of our centralized storage management platform using Vue.js and TypeScript, which improved system scalability and maintainability.
-Additionally, I optimized the developer workflow on our distributed storage platform by migrating from Webpack to Vite, achieving over 60% faster build times.
+In my most recent role at Toyou Feiji, a storage solutions provider, I led the architecture redesign of our centralized storage management platform using Vue.js and TypeScript, which improved system scalability and maintainability.
+Additionally, I migrated our distributed platform from Webpack to Vite, achieving over 60% faster build times.
 I actively mentored three junior developers in modern frontend practices.

 Now, I've moved to Germany to seek a new challenge in a more advanced tech environment.
 I'm looking for a dedicated frontend role where I can apply my skills and experience.
 I'm very excited about the possibility of contributing to your team.